wso2/docs-is/en/docs/develop/apis/authenticate-and-authorize-rest-apis.md

 ## Secure resources

-From 5.9.0 onwards, all endpoints are secured by default.
+From IS 5.9.0 onwards, all endpoints are secured by default.
 To configure user role permissions, use the following configuration:

 1. Open the `deployment.toml` file found in the `<IS_HOME>/repository/conf` directory.